eclipse-archived/ceylon-lang.org/documentation/1.3/tour/initialization.md

 the class, and each member must be initialized before it is used.
 The gory details are covered [here](../../../../blog/2015/06/21/constructors/#ordering_of_initialization_logic).

+### Partial constructors

+A partial constructor allows multiple constructors of a class to shared part of the initialization logic.
+Unlike a regular constructor, a partial constructor:

+- is *not* required to leave every member of the class initialized, but
+- may only be called from the `extends` clause of another constructor of the same class, and,
+- therefor, may not be declared `shared`.

+Partial constructors must be annotated `abstract`:

+    class Point {
+        shared Float x;
+        shared Float y;
+        shared String label;

+        //partial constructor
+        abstract new xy(Float x, Float y) {
+            this.x = x;
+            this.y = y;
+        }

+        //default constructor
+        shared new (Float x, Float y)
+                extends xy(x, y) {
+            label = "";
+        }

+        //named constructor
+        shared new withLabel(Float x, Float y, String label) extends xy(x, y) {
+            this.label = label;
+        }
+    }

+In this example, the partial constructor `Point.xy()` leaves the `label` uninitialized, which means that the regular constructors which delegate to `xy()` must each complete the initialization of the class by assigning a value to `label`.

 ### Constructors and extension